voltrevo/webtor-rs/README.md

 ## 🚧 Current Limitations

-- **Tor Protocol**: Integration with `arti` (official Rust Tor implementation) is in progress.
-Channel establishment works, but full circuit construction is still being implemented.
+- **Tor Protocol**: Integration with `arti` (official Rust Tor implementation) is well underway.
+Channel establishment and handshake with Snowflake bridges are implemented.
+Full circuit construction and stream handling are the next steps.
 - **Relay Discovery**: Consensus fetching and relay selection needs improvement.
 - **Performance**: Initial connection times are longer than native Tor.
 - **Browser Support**: Requires modern browsers with WebAssembly support.